Blog

 Early Life and Tennis Beginnings

 Born in Stockholm, Sweden, Borg loved tennis from a young age.
 His dad, Rune Borg, helped him start playing.
-Borg was very good at tennis and moved up quickly.
+Bjorn Borg was very good at tennis and moved up quickly.

 Breaking onto the Professional Scene

-Borg became a pro in 1973, at 17.
+Bjorn Borg became a pro in 1973, at 17.
 He won his first Grand Prix event in 1974.
 This showed he was destined for greatness.

 Bjorn Borg’s Dominant Era in Tennis